polterguy/magic.data.common/README.md

 ### Meta data

-One of the really nice things about this semantic approach to generating SQL, is that it allows you to retrieve meta data from your Hyperlambda snippets, asking questions such as for instance _"find all files that somehow selects columns from the 'xxx' table"_ - And for that matter, even dynamically change the table name, using semantic refactoring and replacement concepts.
-Once you've crossed the initial step into _meta data traversal_ in Hyperlambda, things like this, which is almost impossible to achieve in traditional programming languages, becomes quite simple in fact.
+One of the really nice things about this semantic approach to generating SQL is that it allows you to retrieve meta data from your Hyperlambda snippets, asking questions such as for instance _"find all files that somehow selects columns from the 'xxx' table"_ - And for that matter, even dynamically change the table name, using semantic refactoring and replacement concepts.
+Once you've crossed the initial step into _meta data traversal_ in Hyperlambda, things like this becomes second hand nature with Hyperlambda.

 ## SQL injection attacks

-The project protects you automatically against SQL injection attacks, and protect values, and criteria, etc.
-But you should _not_ allow any potentially insecure clients to dynamically declare which columns to select, and/or field _names_ for your `where` clauses.
+This project protects you automatically against SQL injection attacks, and protect values, and criteria, etc - But you should _not_ allow any potentially insecure clients to dynamically declare which columns to select, and/or field _names_ for your `where` clauses.
 It will only protect your _values_, and _not_ table names or column names against SQL injection attacks.

-The project does *not* verify that your SQL is possible to execute towards your database, such as verifying that specified tables or columns actually exists.
+The project does also _not_ verify that your SQL is possible to execute towards your database, such as verifying that specified tables or columns actually exists.
 It does its best however, to verify that your Hyperlambda is structured correctly, and that it will create somewhat valid SQL - But you should *not assume* the SQL the project generates is valid, before you have tested it.